DaNik516/nixOS/Documentation/structure/sections/NixOS.md

 Control the behavior of the guest account.
 - Fixed uid (2000)
 - Script that tell the user the session data will be wiped and prompt to save data on cloud or external drive
-- Enable the modules only if guest = true in flake.nix
+- Enable the modules only if guest = true in variables.nix
 - create guest account
 - allow login with no password while in sddm
 - setup xfce session